Custom order of posts on main page

 2. <?php query_posts(" "); ?>

-In index.php file we need to replace <?php if (have_posts()) : while (have_posts()) : the_post(); ?> with below piece of code to have:
+In index.php file we need to replace <?php if (have_posts()) : while (have_posts()) : the_post(); ?>

 - posts published on particular day of the month (for example if we always publish reports on the 25th of the month )

-<?php query_posts("day=25"); if (have_posts()) : while (have_posts()) : the_post(); ?> - posts tagged with tag *scripts*
+<?php query_posts("day=25"); if (have_posts()) : while (have_posts()) : the_post(); ?>

-<?php query_posts("tag=scripts"); if (have_posts()) : while (have_posts()) : the_post(); ?> - posts containing one of listed tags
+<?php query_posts("tag=scripts"); if (have_posts()) : while (have_posts()) : the_post(); ?>

-<?php query_posts("tag=bread+baking+recipe"); if (have_posts()) : while (have_posts()) : the_post(); ?> - posts from category *extras* published in June (for example)
+<?php query_posts("tag=bread+baking+recipe"); if (have_posts()) : while (have_posts()) : the_post(); ?>

 <?php query_posts("category_name=extras&monthnum=6"); if (have_posts()) : while (have_posts()) : the_post(); ?>